Controlling Duplicate Payments with Automation and Process Design

 - Although we mainly rely on our ERP controls to catch duplicates, we periodically engage with a 3rd party for AP Recovery Audits.

-- Invoices processed by various teams located in different regions but all of them reporting to GBS.
+- Invoices are processed by various teams located in different regions but all of them report to GBS.
 There is a single ERP which is SAP and it helps to prevent duplicate documents but not 100%.
-Besides the ERP system in Mexico Region there is a third party solution called Detecno; this system ensures compliance with fiscal government regulations and this solution also prevents 100% of duplicated invoices using an encrypted unique file called CFDI ; this solution has communication with the ERP system.
+Besides the ERP system in Mexico Region, there is a third-party solution called Detecno; this system ensures compliance with fiscal government regulations and this solution also prevents 100% of duplicated invoices using an encrypted unique file called CFDI; this solution has communication with the ERP system.

 What level of duplicate payments is your company currently experiencing?
 Is it time to allocate more resources to this important control issue?

 Who are your peers and how are you collaborating with them?

 “Peercasts” are private, professionally facilitated webcasts that feature leading member company experiences on specific topics as a catalyst for broader discussion.
 Access is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from attending or accessing discussion content.
 Members can see who is registered to attend in advance, with discussion recordings, supporting polls, and presentation materials online and available whenever convenient for the member.
 Using Peeriosity’s integrated email system, Peer Mail, attendees can easily communicate at any time with other attending peers by selecting them from the list of registered attendees.

 “iPolling” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
 Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated email system, Peer Mail, members can easily communicate at any time with others who participated in iPolling.